chrvtran/Snaqies/README.md

 # Snaqies

 ## About the Project
-Can't remember what foods and restaurants you tried before?
-Try using Snaqies!
-This app is designed to make logging your food adventures easy, aesthetic, and memorable.
-Don't forget where you’ve been!
-Take a picture, write a review, and tag a location.
-Organize your food thoughts into one convenient app.
+Can’t remember which foods or restaurants you’ve tried?
+Try Snaqies!
+This app makes capturing your food adventures easy and unfiltered.
+Snap a photo, tag the location, add a review—and keep all your dining memories in one place!
+<br><br>
+**Duration:** September 13, 2024 - November 19, 2024
 <br><br>

 ## Running the Expo App